johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-RSA.md

 description: "RSA"
 ---

-# Setup a RSA Connector
+# Set up a RSA Connector

 Take control with the RSA Device Trust Connector for Microsoft Edge for Business.
 This connector leverages device signals from Microsoft Edge so only verified, managed endpoints can access critical apps.
 By coupling strong identity authentication with device posture checks, you extend protection far beyond just who logs in, accelerating Zero Trust maturity without complex setups.